corda/corda/docs/source/cordapp-constraint-migration.rst

    **Implicit** upgrades allow pre-authorising multiple implementations of the contract ahead of time.
    They do not require additional coding and do not incur a complex choreographed operational upgrade process.

+.. warning:: the steps outlined in this page assume you are using the same CorDapp Contract (eg. same state definition, commands and verification code) and wish to use that CorDapp to leverage the upgradeability benefits of Corda 4 signature constraints.
+If you are looking to upgrade an existing
+   Contract CorDapp please read :ref:`Contract and state versioning<contract_upgrading_ref>` and :doc:`cordapp-upgradeability` to understand your options.

+Please also remember that *states are always consumable if the version of the CorDapp that issued (created) them is installed*.
+In the simplest of scenarios it may be easier to re-issue existing hash or CZ whitelisted states (eg. exit them from the ledger using the original unsigned CorDapp and re-issuing them using the new signed CorDapp).

 .. _hash_constraint_migration: